foscia-dev/foscia/CONTRIBUTING.md

 - `README.md`
 - `typedoc.json`

-You must also add an entry to the `tsconfig.json` `paths` compiler option.
+You must also add an entry to the `tsconfig.json` and `website/docs/tsconfig.json` `paths` compiler option.